MediaComem/comem-archidep/TEST-MATTER.md

     * The options of the `ps` command or the syntax of its output.
     * The `top`, `htop` and `free` commands.
     * How to retrieve the exit status from code.
+    * What a Unix stream is or what are the 3 standard streams (standard input, standard output and standard error).
     * What stream redirection is.
     * The commands used in the pipeline exercise.
     * The list of Unix signals, or how to trap signals.